Halo-Lab/solid-form-getform-io/README.md

-# Solid.js Form Component
+# Solid-form-getform-io
 This is a form component built with Solid.js that allows you to easily create a form that submits data to a GetForm endpoint.
 The form has three fields: name (input type="text"), email (input type="email"), and message (textarea).
 You can choose which fields to display by passing props to the component.

 ## Installation
 You can install the package using npm:

-`npm install solidjs-getform-form`
+`npm install solid-form-solid-form-getform-io-io`

 ## Usage
 To use the form component, you need to import it into your Solid.js application:

-`import Form from 'solidjs-getform-form';`
+`import Form from 'solid-form-getform-io';`

 You can then use the component in your application: